 Everyone loves getting a personal invitation to an exciting event.

-So, if your business is holding an event for your customers and subscribers, be sure to send them an email invite.
+So, if your business is holding an event for your customers and subscribers, send them an email invite.

 Sending an email invite is a great way to remind subscribers about upcoming events and get a lot of attendees.

 You can also create event recap newsletters.
 Event recap newsletters let subscribers who couldn’t attend the event find out what happened: what was talked about, who attended, how much money was raised, and even what was on the menu.

 This helps everyone feel included even though they couldn’t be there.

 But event recaps can also help inspire FOMO (the fear of missing out) in your subscribers.
 When your newsletter subscribers see what they missed out on, they’ll be sure to RSVP for the next event.

 Webinar marketing is an effective lead generation strategy.
 With a webinar, you can provide free, valuable information to your target audience and turn them into email subscribers and, eventually, customers.

 To promote your upcoming webinar, send an email about it to your newsletter subscribers.